ponmar/filedb/README.md

 See the included [API documentation](API.html) for more details.

+See API example usage in the utils directory.

 ## Contribute ##

-So far this project has been developed by me, Pontus MarkstrÃ¶m, and I would love to see that change both regarding number of developers and users.
+So far this project has been developed by me, Pontus Markström, and I would love to see that change both regarding number of developers and users.
 Feel free to contribute!

 ## Licenses ##